maglore9900/gibber/README.md

 A simple Speech-to-Text (STT) / Text-to-Speech (TTS) wrapper for LLMs.
 Currently it supports OpenAI and Ollama for local LLM models.

 With minor modification it could support other closed source models.
 The LLM functions are defined in [modules/adapter.py](modules/adapter.py)

 # INSTALLATION

 so basically the steps are pretty simple

 1. download the code (clone it or download it and unzip it)
-2. install **python 3.10** on the system (seriously this version)
+2. install **python 3.12** on the system
 3. create a virtual environment using `python -m venv .` in the folder/dir of the code
 4. activate the environment with `Scripts\activate.bat` on windows or `source bin/activate` on linux
 5. run pip install to install all the required modules `pip install -r requirements.txt`